figuerom16/zjax/Readme.md

 </button>
 ```

-ZJAX is smart enough to recognize when the value looks like an action name and try to find that method in registered actions.
+Zjax is smart enough to recognize when the value looks like an action name and try to find that method in registered actions.
 If the value doesn't look like an action name – or even if it does but no such action has been registered with `zjax.actions()`, then the value will be treated as a custom inline function.

-### Using a ZJAX Action as a `z-swap` trigger
+### Using a Zjax Action as a `z-swap` trigger

 Sometimes it makes sense to trigger a `z-swap` action only once a `z-action` has completed successfully.
 For example, a `z-action` could be used to await confirmation before executing a dangerous action.

-ZJAX makes this very simple.
+Zjax makes this very simple.

 1. Specify `@action` as the Trigger event for this `z-swap`.
-2. Return `true` from the ZJAX Action function to trigger the `z-swap`.
+2. Return `true` from the Zjax Action function to trigger the `z-swap`.

 Note that this works for synchronous and asynchronous functions alike.